-“There are a lot of environmental, chemical, hereditary, age and biological factors that can impact the ability of a woman to have good eggs,” says Dr. Jeffrey Knickerbocker, clinical laboratory director for the Fertility and IVF Center of Miami.
+“There are a lot of environmental, chemical, hereditary, age and biological factors that can impact the ability of a woman to have good eggs,” says Dr. Jeffrey Knickerbocker, clinical laboratory director for the Fertility Center of Miami.
 For example, if you dye your hair or smoke for 20 years, that may affect the quality of your eggs.
 And conditions such as endometriosis, fibroids, diabetes, high blood pressure, rheumatic diseases, lupus and arthritis may decrease your chances of having a successful pregnancy.

 Also, as a woman and her eggs get older, the chances of chromosomal abnormalities increase.
 And chromosomal problems can lead to miscarriages or live births to babies with Down syndrome.
 The risk of a woman giving birth to a live baby with Down syndrome is about one in 350 at age 35; by age 40 it is one in 100.
 But it’s the age of the egg, not the age of the uterus, that determines if you are going to get pregnant and what your miscarriage rate due to genetic issues will be, Jacobs says.